 The pressures of school, relationships, work and other obligations can be overwhelming.
-We may begin to feel that we are constantly juggling and on edge, that time is speeding up and slipping away from us, that there is simply too much to do.
+You may begin to feel on edge, that you are constantly juggling, that time is speeding up and slipping away from you and that there is simply too much to do.

 Notice how your body is feeling right now, as you are reading these words—are you picking up on any changes, such as a heart rate and breathing quickening, muscles tensing?

 Mind-body approaches to stress reduction are based on the understanding that the mind, body, and emotions are deeply connected and, together, impact our well-being on personal, physical, social, and academic levels.

 Scientific research has demonstrated the benefits of mind-body approaches and meditation practices in stress reduction.
 Mind-body interventions can have a profoundly healing effect and help improve your mood, focus, concentration, memory, and productivity.

 But don’t take our word for it—find out firsthand!
 Follow the simple meditation instructions offered at the bottom of this page.
 You may choose to watch the videos linked under Resources for inspiration before you practice.
 Then check in with your body again to see how it feels?

 At Lehman College Counseling Center, we offer various mind-body approaches to stress reduction, including individual sessions, Zen Space, Meditation Group, workshops and in classroom presentations.

 Please join us in the exploration of our inner landscape and discovering a place of peace, wholeness, and contentment within.